xando/blog/posts/github-import.md

-Recently I've created a simple library which is a proof of concept for this idea in python.
+Recently I've created a simple library which is a proof of concept for this idea in Python.
 Thanks to
 [PEP 302](http://www.python.org/dev/peps/pep-0302/) apparently it's quite possible.